FlutterKaigi/2023/README.md

     - If you use [VSCode](https://code.visualstudio.com/), already set up.
     - If you use [Android Studio](https://developer.android.com/studio), please see [fvm document](https://fvm.app/docs/getting_started/configuration#android-studio).

+### Run app

+A Run Configuration is set up to run this app.

+Please check:
+    - `.vscode/launch.json` for VS Code
+    - `.run/~.run.xml` for IntelliJ IDEA or Android Studio.

 ### Contributing

 We always welcome all contributions!
 See [CONTRIBUTING.md](./CONTRIBUTING.md) for more information.